10/10 Jeremy Summerly ponders the success of new carols over the last century.

 9/10 How the UK began to embrace carols from all over the world.

-Jeremy Summerly traces the beginnings of the famous carol service to Truro, 1918.
+8/10 Jeremy Summerly traces the familiar, traditional carol service back to Truro in 1918.

-By the mid 19th century, the singing of carols was once again hugely popular.
+6/10 By the mid-19th century, the singing of carols was once again hugely popular.